ciur/papermerge/README.md

 # Papermerge Document Management System

-Papermerge is a document management system primarily designed for archiving and retrieving your digital documents.
+Papermerge is a document management system (DMS) primarily designed for archiving and retrieving your digital documents.
 Instead of having piles of paper documents all over your desk, office or drawers - you can quickly scan them and configure your scanner to directly upload to Papermerge DMS.

 Papermerge DMS on its turn will [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) the document and index it.
 You will be able to quickly find any (scanned!) documenet using full text search capabilities.